MyPetLobster/character-chat/README.md

 Character Chat aims to bring joy and creativity to interactions with beloved fictional characters.
 Enjoy your conversations, and may your favorite characters come to life through this AI-powered experience!

-If you are interested in a more detailed look at the process of creating the application, see the <a href="">Character Chat Process</a>.
+If you are interested in a more detailed look at the process of creating the application, see the <a href="https://mypetlobster.github.io/character-chat-process/">Character Chat Process</a>.
 I keep detailed notes on the process while working on projects.
 I like having the notes to look back on and reference.

 For questions or support, please contact Cory Suzuki at admin@bookcasedatabase.com